recurly/starsky/README.md

   - `mq tls` -- Whether rabbitmq requires a secure connection.
 Defaults to `false`.
   - `mq tls cert` -- The rabbitmq tls cert file path, if `tls` is set to true.
   - `mq tls key` -- The rabbitmq tls key file path, if `tls` is set to true.
-  - `mq api host` -- The host of the rabbitmq http api.
-Defaults to `localhost`
-  - `mq api port` -- The port of the rabbitmq http api.
-Defaults to `15672`.
-  - `mq api ssl` -- Use SSL for all requests to the rabbitmq http api.
-Defaults to `false`.
   - `namespace` -- A prefix to prepend to queue names.
 Defaults to `undefined`

 ### Publishing